eourcs/LockFreeCuckooHash/finalreport.md

 <iframe width="640.3650657518581" height="396.008064516129" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/1R00onU3EZGq5UJFM5aVaTk1c6dBQdpN6pHaS7GSN3kY/pubchart?oid=2120330578&amp;format=interactive"></iframe>
 </p>

+On this test bench, our implementation achieves 20,000 operations per millisecond, which is about 13x faster than a `C++11 unordered_map` and 1.25x faster than Intel's `concurrent_hash_map`.
+These are quite promising results, but we realized that randomly generated keys and operations may not be the most optimal test bench.
+We devised another test bench which, similarly, completes 10,000,000 operations with weighted probabilities, but guarantees that search and delete operations succeed (i.e. the element is in the table).
+We note that raw throughput performance should not be used as an indicator as the benchmarks themselves have differing performance costs due to overhead.

 <p align="center">
 <iframe width="639.9612340690219" height="395.8036876098772" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/1R00onU3EZGq5UJFM5aVaTk1c6dBQdpN6pHaS7GSN3kY/pubchart?oid=1309392171&amp;format=interactive"></iframe>
 </p>

+As we can see, we maintained similar speedup over a `C++11 unordered_map`, but now the figures for Intel's `concurrent_hash_map` and our implementation are much more similar.
+We believe that this is because many hash map implementations have different performance characteristics for successful and unsuccessful operations, while this is not the case for a cuckoo hash table.
+The advantage of lock-free data structures, is under scenarios of high contention.
+In order to test this, we implemented a test bench which repeatedly reads from the same key.

 <p align="center">
 <iframe width="641.5" height="396.66083333333336" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/1R00onU3EZGq5UJFM5aVaTk1c6dBQdpN6pHaS7GSN3kY/pubchart?oid=1484638631&amp;format=interactive"></iframe>
 </p>

+We observe that our lock-free cuckoo hash table greatly outperforms Intel's `concurrent_hash_map` under this test scenario.
+This is because Intel's implementation uses reader-writer locks which have much higher overhead than our two-round querying procedure.
+We also note that our implementation outperforms

 ### Future Work